 After breakfast, board your personal jet and head to Tana Toraja, a highland region on the island of Sulawesi.
 Famous for its stunning scenery, Tana Toraja will take your breath away with its bamboo forests, misty mountains and lush rice fields.
 In the afternoon, trek to Kete Kesu, a traditional village famous for its fascination with death.
 Here, you’ll witness a sacred funeral ceremony, hanging graves and embellished burial sites.

 Begin the day by flying to Labuan Bajo and continue to Komodo Island by speedboat.
-After a scenic river ride, you’ll arrive at Komodo National Park and enjoy a guided tour with a knowledgeable park ranger.
+After a scenic ride, you’ll arrive at Komodo Island and enjoy a guided tour with a knowledgeable park ranger.
 Here, you’ll get up-close and personal with the dangerous Komodo dragon and even venture to their secret lairs.
 In the afternoon, leave the park and fly to Ubud, where you will stay the night.
-We recommend checking in at the elegant COMO Shambhala Estate or Ritz Carlton Mandapa.

 Today, you’ll have the chance to explore Ubud on your own.
 We suggest visiting the Puri Saren Agung, also known as the Water Palace.
 Here, you can take a stroll through lavish temples adorned with gold décor and intricate statues.
 The palace was home to kings until the 1940s and some royal descendants still live there to this day.